Interactive measurement of vignetting and sensor nonuniformity

 Saving results

 When you press Save data the dialog box shown on the right is opened.
-It allows you to select which results to save (CSV or XML files) where to save it.
+It allows you to select which results to save (CSV and/or JSON files) where to save it.
 The default is subdirectory Results in the data file directory.
-You can change to another existing directory, but new results directories must be created outside of Imatest— using a utility such as Windows Explorer.
-(This is a limitation of this version of Matlab.)
-The selections are saved.
-CSV and XML data are saved in files whose names consist of a root file name with a suffix for plot type and channel (R, G, B, or Y) and extension.
-Example: IMG_9875_ISO1600_RGB_f-stop_ctrG.png.
-The root file name defaults to the image file name, but can be changed using the Results root file name box.
-Be sure to press enter.
-After you click on Yes or No, the Imatest main window reappears.
+You can change to another directory the results.
+CSV and JSON data are saved in files whose names consist of a root file name with a suffix for plot type and channel (R, G, B, or Y) and extension.

 Links